davidar/bootsh/README.md

 ## Build

-Just run `./configure && ninja` (or `samu` if using [samurai](https://github.com/michaelforney/samurai)).
+Just run `./configure && ninja`.
 The configure script will prompt you for any missing build dependencies.
+If you don't have `ninja`, you can run `make` to bootstrap with the builtin copy of [samurai](https://github.com/michaelforney/samurai).

 ## Usage